Updated: Oct 18

 I’ve heard the sound of the cicada many times but the first time I saw one, I was completely enthralled by this creature.
 Who would have thought such a small insect could make so much noise?
 How do they do it?
 The male cicada has a soundbox in his stomach and by constricting a membrane called the tymbal it can produce the sounds we hear.

-But, what is the symbolism of the cicada?
+But, what's the symbolism of the cicada?
 They’re teaching us to use our voice with authority and to make sure we're heard when we want to make a point.
 But, you’re also being asked to make sure you’re being authentic in what you have to say.
 The cicada wants you to find your own sacred song.

 What’s even more fascinating about the cicada is its life cycle which can span over a period of 17 years.
 Many cultures see this creature as a symbol of rebirth and death, resurrection, transformation, and spiritual awakening.

 Greek culture recognizes the cicada for its sacredness and representation of eternal life.
 In Eastern traditions, a figurine of the cicada is placed with the dead to inspire a peaceful afterlife.
 In Feng Shui, the cicada represents protection against spiteful gossiping while ensuring a long and healthy life.
-Get your own pendant for protection and to tap into the medicine of the cicada.

 If you see a cicada or hear them trilling from your garden consider the following questions: